How To Seal Terracotta Pots [5 Ways!]

 Stack of small ceramic terra cotta pots, gardening tools for succulents, and lots of plants on the wooden table

-Be it a spray-on, liquid, or oil, there are many available options for you to choose from to seal your pot.
+Be it a spray-on, liquid, or oil, there are many options for sealing your pot.

 And finally, choose a product that's safe for your plants.
 If the sealant contains chemicals, it is best to use it only on the exterior of the pot.